Good Times Restaurants (NASDAQ:GTIM) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Good Times Restaurants (NASDAQ:GTIM – Free Report) in a research note issued to investors on Tuesday.
-The firm issued a strong-buy rating on the restaurant operator’s stock.
+Stock analysts at StockNews.com assumed coverage on shares of Good Times Restaurants (NASDAQ:GTIM – Get Free Report) in a research note issued on Wednesday.
+The firm set a “strong-buy” rating on the restaurant operator’s stock.

 Good Times Restaurants Stock Performance

-Good Times Restaurants (NASDAQ:GTIM – Get Free Report) last posted its quarterly earnings data on Wednesday, January 31st.
-The restaurant operator reported ($0.05) earnings per share (EPS) for the quarter.
-Good Times Restaurants had a net margin of 7.73% and a return on equity of 2.13%.
-The company had revenue of $33.13 million during the quarter.
+Good Times Restaurants (NASDAQ:GTIM – Get Free Report) last released its earnings results on Wednesday, January 31st.
+The restaurant operator reported ($0.05) EPS for the quarter.
+Good Times Restaurants had a return on equity of 2.13% and a net margin of 7.73%.
+The firm had revenue of $33.13 million during the quarter.

 Good Times Restaurants Inc, through its subsidiaries, engages in the restaurant business in the United States.
 It operates and franchises Good Times Burgers & Frozen Custard, an upscale quick-service drive-through dining restaurant; and owns, operates, franchises, and licenses Bad Daddy's Burger Bar, a full-service upscale casual dining restaurant.